mozilla/infosec.mozilla.org/docs/guidelines/openssh.md

 All Diffie-Hellman moduli in use should be at least 3072-bit-long (they are used for `diffie-hellman-group-exchange-sha256`) as per our [Key management Guidelines](key_management) recommendations.
 See also `man moduli`.

-To deactivate short modules in two commands: `awk '$5 >= 3071' /etc/ssh/moduli > /etc/ssh/moduli.tmp && mv /etc/ssh/moduli.tmp /etc/ssh/moduli`
+To deactivate short moduli in two commands: `awk '$5 >= 3071' /etc/ssh/moduli > /etc/ssh/moduli.tmp && mv /etc/ssh/moduli.tmp /etc/ssh/moduli`

 ### **Intermediate** (OpenSSH 5.3)